chicio/chicio.github.io/_drafts/9999-learning-blender-2-selecting-transforming-objects.md

 ---
 layout: post
-title: "Learning Blender: selecting and transforming object"
+title: "Learning Blender: selecting and transforming objects"
-description: "In this new series of post I will talk about learning to use Blender, the famous 3D computer graphics software.
-A series of tutorial for beginners (like me)."
+description: "Second post for the "Learning Blender" series.
+This time we will learn how to select and move objects"
 date: 2017-11-25
-image: TO DO
+image: /assets/images/posts/blender-selecting-objects-2.jpg
 tags: [computer graphics, blender]
 comments: true
 seo: